First Battle of Gaza: Aftermath

 The British press reported the battle as a success, but an Ottoman plane dropped a message that said, "You beat us at communiqués, but we beat you at Gaza."
 Dallas, the commander of the 53rd (Welsh) Division, resigned after the battle, owing to a "breakdown in health."
 Judged by Western Front standards, the defeat was small and not very costly.
 Murray's offensive power had not been greatly affected and preparations for a renewal of the offensive were quickly begun.
 The Second Battle of Gaza began on 17 April 1917.

 A report in the Daily Telegraph said on 26 March that British troops were severely delayed until early afternoon by a dense morning fog, during which delay they drank much of their water rations, leaving the men short of water; and that the main aim was to seize the Wadi Ghuzzeh to cover the advance of a supply railway which the British were building.

+The battle is depicted in the 1940 film Forty Thousand Horsemen.